kamax-matrix/mxisd/docs/features/authentication.md

     - [DNS Overwrite](#dns-overwrite)
     - [Backends](#backends)

-## General
-mxisd provides two features to enhance the default authentication system provided by the Homeserver.
-On one hand, the Advanced Authentication feature allows to authenticate users by using a dedicated Identity store; On the other hand, the 3PID Authentication feature allows users to login on the Homeserver using their thirdparty identities provided by this Identity store.

-## Advanced Authentication
+## Description
-Authentication is an enchanced Identity feature of mxisd to ensure coherent and centralized identity management.
+Authentication is an enhanced Identity feature of mxisd to ensure coherent and centralized identity management.

 It allows to use Identity stores configured in mxisd to authenticate users on your Homeserver.

+This feature can also provide the ability to users to login on the Homeserver using their thirdparty identities provided by this Identity store.

-### Overview
+## Overview
+An overview of the Authentication process is depicted below:

 ```
                                                                                     Backends
  Client                                                                             +------+